• Skip to primary navigation

 9. Think in hours, not words

-If one magazine editor asks you to write a 1,000-word piece at the rate of $1 a word and another assigns the same number of words for $200, the former is the more lucrative assignment, right?
+If a magazine editor asks you to write a 1,000-word piece at the rate of $1 a word and another assigns the same number of words for $200, the former is the more lucrative assignment, right?

 Not necessarily.

 For all you know, the editor paying $1 a word might require three rewrites, research from ten different sources and interviews with five experts, taking up days of your time.
 Yet, you might be able to whip up the $200 article in two hours flat.
-Which is the more lucrative assignment now?
-The pay alone isn’t enough to determine whether the assignment is worthwhile.
-Instead, you need to think in hours.
-How much time will the assignment take and how much frustration is it likely to cause?

 10. Get proactive about money

-The rule is simple: If YOU don’t respect your time and value your work, no one else is likely to, either.
+Ultimately, the rule is simple: If YOU don’t respect your time and value your work, no one else is likely to, either.

 FREE RESOURCE: